pan-roy/pan-roy.github.io/_posts/2024-03-29-retrieval-intro.md

 ![Xero Developer3](assets/data_retrieval/data_retrieval7.png)

-With the required prep work complete, we can now move to the following Python script that will enable us to establish a long-term connection without the need for repeated logins.
+With the necessary preparations completed, we can now proceed with the following Python script, which enables us to establish a long-term connection without repeated logins.

-* File path examples have been provided for your reference - please replace them with the corresponding paths on your end.
+* File path examples have been provided for your reference - replace them with the corresponding paths on your system.

-* Please also replace the ```client_id``` and ```client_secret``` variable with those obtained in steps above.
+* Replace the ```client_id``` and ```client_secret``` variable with those obtained in steps above.

 * You will need to determine the scope variable based on the financial data you are interested in.
 In this demonstration, we will be pulling the trial balance as at 31 January 2024, which uses ```scope = 'offline_access accounting.reports.read'```.
 Please refer to the
 [Accounting API Reports](https://developer.xero.com/documentation/api/accounting/reports) page in Xero for other options.